-LA-based gaming studio Scopely raises $200 million at a $1.4 billion valuation – TechCrunch
+LA-based gaming studio Scopely raises $200M at a $1.7B valuation – TechCrunch

 “Our technology platform is about optimizing free digital experiences for the largest amount of players possible,” Driver says.
 “We’re primarily focused on finding the most passionate and talented game developers that want to specialize in making the kind of game design and might have the kind of specialized expertise that we admire.”

-In the eight years since Scopely first launched the gaming industry has been transformed by the opportunities that exist in the mobile market — and both Scopely and companies like Jam City have capitalized on the new platform.
+In the eight years since Scopely first launched, the gaming industry has been transformed by the opportunities that exist in the mobile market — and both Scopely and companies like Jam City have capitalized on the new platform.

 “We see the future of gaming as free live services that give users choice and agency of how they want to play,” says Driver.
 “Being able to refine those live services over time and react to the data that you’re seeing and optimize those products,” has been at the core of Scopely’s technology stack.

-Note: *This story has been updated to indicate that Scopely’s valuation is $1.7 billion.
-Not $1.4 billion as originally reported.